Solving particle-antiparticle and cosmological constant problems: Problems with space-time background in quantum theory

 Another fundamental problem in the interpretation of the Dirac equation is as follows.
 One of the key principles of quantum theory is the principle of superposition.
 This principle states that if $\psi_1$ and $\psi_2$ are possible states of a physical system then $c_1\psi_1+c_2\psi_2$, when $c_1$ and $c_2$ are complex coefficients, also is a possible state.
-The Dirac equation is the linear equation, and, if $\psi_1(x)$ and $\psi_2(x)$ are solutions of the equation, then $c_1\psi_1(x)+c_2\psi_2(x)$ also is a solution, in agreement with the principle of superposition.
+The Dirac equation is the linear equation, and, if $\psi_1(x)$ and $\psi_2(x)$ are solutions of the equation, then $c_1\psi_1(x)+c_2\psi_2(x)$ also is a solution.
 In the spirit of the Dirac equation, there should be no separate particles the electron and the positron.
-It should be only one particle which can be called electron-positron such that electron states are the states of this particle with positive energies, positron states are the states of this particle with negative energies and, in general, the superposition of electron and positron states should not be prohibited.
+It should be only one particle such that electron states are the states of this particle with positive energies, positron states are the states of this particle with negative energies and the superposition of electron and positron states should not be prohibited.
 However, in view of charge conservation, baryon number conservation and lepton numbers conservation, the superposition of a particle and its antiparticle is prohibited.

-Modern particle theories are based on Poincare (relativistic) symmetry.
-In these theories, elementary particles are described by irreducible representations (IRs) of the Poincare algebra.
+\begin{sloppypar} Modern particle theories are based on Poincare symmetry which, according to ${\cal S}$), is defined by a self-adjoint representation of the Poincare algebra.
+In these theories, elementary particles, by definition, are described by self-adjoined irreducible representations (IRs) of the Poincare algebra.
 Such IRs have a property that energies in them can be either strictly positive or strictly negative but there are no IRs where energies have different signs.
-The objects described by positive-energy IRs are called particles, and objects described by negative-energy IRs are called antiparticles, and energies of both, particles and antiparticles become positive after second quantization.
-In this situation, there are no elementary particles which are superpositions of a particle and its antiparticle, and as noted above, this is not in the spirit of the Dirac equation.
+The objects described by positive-energy IRs are called particles, the objects described by negative-energy IRs are called antiparticles, and their energies become positive after second quantization.
+There are no elementary particles which are superpositions of a particle and its antiparticle, and as noted above, this is not in the spirit of the Dirac equation. \end{sloppypar}

+The problems in interpreting non-quantized solutions of the Dirac equation are well known, but they are described to illustrate the problems that arise when trying to describe a particle and its antiparticle within the framework of solutions of a non-quantized local covariant equation.